georgezouq/awesome-saas/README.md

 - [Donna](https://www.donna.legal/) - A plug-in for Microsoft Word that highlights and links relevant information.
 - [Lobe](https://lobe.ai/) - Helps you train machine learning models with a free, easy to use tool.
+- [wombo.art](https://app.wombo.art/) - Create amazing works of art in seconds with the power of AI.

 ## VR